Apicoectomy Surgery Houston, TX

-When a tooth becomes sensitive or has deep decay, sometimes a root canal is necessary to remove the diseased tissue (blood vessels, connective tissue and nerves) from the inside of the tooth.
+When a tooth becomes sensitive or has deep decay, sometimes a root canal is necessary to remove the diseased tissue (blood vessels, connective tissue, and nerves) from the inside of the tooth.
 This tissue lies in a canal in the center of the root.
 During a root canal, an access hole is made in the top of the tooth and small instruments are used to remove this tissue and reshape the often flat or ribbon-shaped canal into a more rounded profile.
 Once this is accomplished, the canal is sealed with a filling material to keep any residual diseased tissue from leaking out into the surrounding bone and causing irritation or infection.
 The goal of the root canal is twofold: one, to remove the tissue in the canal, and two, to seal the canal, especially in the portion near the tip of the root.

-The diagram at above illustrates a completed root canal.
 Gutta Percha has been used to seal the canal.
 Root canals can fail for any number of reasons by far the most common is failure of the seal at the tip of the root.
 One might ask, does this indicate a mistake on the part of the treating doctor?
 Not usually.
 We tend to think of the root canals as discreet, round, simplistic systems.
 However, in reality, the canal system is usually somewhat flattened in profile and may contain branches or extra canals which are not visible or accessible with traditional techniques.
 Because of this, it may be impossible for anyone to successfully treat that particular tooth with the traditional root canal techniques.
 The diagram at right also shows the result of failure of the root canal.
 Namely, the presence of leakage and subsequent infection at the apex or tip of the root.
 This is a problem that will not resolve or go away without some intervention.
 Oral antibiotics are never a satisfactory, long term solution either because the source of infection has not been removed.

 What are Oral Surgery Options with a Failing Root Canal?